 What Does a Herniated Disc Feel Like?

-When you’re trying to decide if your back pain may be due to a herniated disc, it’s important to consider the exact location of your symptoms.
-All of the discs in your spine have the potential to become herniated; however, the sharp, burning pain associated with a herniated disc typically occurs in the lower half of your backbone just as you reach your hips.
+When you’re trying to decide if your back pain may be due to a herniated lumbar disc, it’s important to consider the exact location of your symptoms.
+All of the discs in your spine have the potential to become herniated; however, the sharp, burning neck pain associated with a herniated disc typically occurs in the lower half of your backbone just as you reach your hips.
 This portion of your back is known as the lumbar spine, and pain in this area can also affect your thighs, calves, buttocks, and even feet.
 If your herniated disc has affected your spine in a higher region, such as the neck, you may feel this pain in your shoulder and arm.

 What’s the Best Treatment for a Herniated Disc?